California Department of Fish and Wildlife Hunting Regulations

 There are three spaced blinds available, out of the North hunt lot, which are all ADA accessible.
 The ADA blinds may be reserved by disabled hunters either through the opening weekend application process, or during the remainder of the hunt season by calling the Refuge office at least 24 hours in advance of the day you plan to hunt.
 Blinds not reserved will be available to all hunters on a first-come, first-served basis.
 The spaced blinds are accesed from the north parking areas where there are reserved parking stalls with numbers corresponding to the spaced blinds.
 Hunters utilizing the spaced blinds are required to use the numbered parking stalls.
 No more than one hunting party may occupy a spaced blind site.
 A hunting party is limited to four persons.
 Hunters must remain within the established blind while hunting except to retrieve downed birds and return to or from the parking area.
 All other State and Refuge hunting regulations apply to the spaced blind hunting area.
 The remainder of the hunt area is open for free-roam hunting.

 There are 5 assigned hunt units (2 wetland, 1 dry grainfield, and 2 units which may be either freshly planted grain or moist soil wetland) available on the Grandma Tract hunt area.
 Hunters utilizing the assigned hunt units must park in the numbered space corresponding to the unit they wish to hunt.
 Assigned hunt units are available on a first-come, first-served basis after opening weekend.
 No more than one party may occupy an assigned hunt unit.
 Each party may hunt from anywhere within the assigned unit boundaries.
 A hunting party is limited to four persons.
 Hunters must remain within the assigned hunt unit except to retrieve downed birds and going to or from their vehicle.
-Please note the "Retrieval Only" zones within the Grandma Tract, you may retrieve downed birds from within these areas but do not carry a gun into the closed areas.
-Do not enter "Retrieval Zones" on the refuge.
+Please note the "Retrieval Only" zones within the Grandma Tract, you may retrieve downed birds from within these areas but no firearms are allowed in the marked "retrieval zones".
+Do not enter beyond "Closed Area" signs on the refuge.